labs42io/itiriri/README.md

 [!] `shuffle` is a deferred method and is executed only when the result sequence is iterated.

 ### `skip`
-Skips the specified number of elements from the beggining of sequence and returns the remaining ones.
+Skips the specified number of elements from the beginning of sequence and returns the remaining ones.

 > Syntax
 ```ts